-Heat the lard or oil in a large wok or skillet over medium heat.
+Heat the 2 tablespoons of lard or oil in a large wok or skillet over medium heat.
 Add the strips of chicken and stir-fry for 10 minutes.

-Add the onion and garlic and cook together for another 3 or 4 minutes or until chicken is cooked through.
+Add the onion and garlic and cook together for another 3 to 4 minutes or until chicken is cooked through.

 Reduce heat to low.
-Add the rice, beans, chili powder, and cumin.
-Continue to stir-fry for 3 or 4 minutes, until heated through.
+Add the rice, beans, 2 tablespoons of chili powder, and 1 teaspoon of cumin.
+Continue to stir-fry for 3 to 4 minutes, until heated through.
 Add soy sauce or salt to taste.

 Serve immediately.
 Any leftovers will keep nicely in the fridge; reheat in skillet or microwave for a delicious “re-run” of flavors.